-A fingerboard training and timing tool that works with most fingerboards and be be customized to your own liking.
-Android version is free but bad, Apple version is very good but paid
+A fingerboard training and timing tool that works with most fingerboards and be customized to your own liking.
+The Android version is free but bad, the Apple version is very good but paid

-There are a few extra bits that can be really helpful for training at home but aren’t total must-haves.
+There are a few extra bits of climbing gym equipment that can be really helpful for training at home too.
 The first is simply weights like dumbbells and barbell sets that can be used for more standard rock climbing strength training.
-The weights themselves can then be used for adding weight to dead hangs, or for using in pulley system.
-Kettle bells work well for this purpose too.
+The weights themselves can then be used for adding weight to dead hangs, or for use in pulley systems.
+Kettlebells work well for this purpose too.
 Weighted vests suit the task and can be used back on the wall for circuit and resistance training.

 A pulley system can be rigged up fairly cheap and allows you to reduce weight training for rock climbing practice.
-This means you can try pull ups if you can’t do a full one.
-It also allows you to practice one arms pulls and use smaller holds on fingerboards than you may normally be able to do.
+This means you can try pull-ups if you can’t do a full one.
+It also allows you to practice one-arm pulls and use smaller holds on fingerboards than you may normally be able to do.
 These tricks are invaluable in working up to things you might never consider achievable.

 Climbing Endurance Training At Home

-We’ve tried to cover all aspects of Rock Climbing training that can be done at home.
-Check out the latest climbing gear sales for when the world isn’t on hold.
+We’ve tried to cover all aspects of Rock Climbing training that can be done at home plus our favorite climbing gym equipment you can buy.
+Check out the latest climbing gear sales for some bargains.
 Follow us on facebook, instagram or twitter for the latest rock climbing news and articles.
 If you are looking for the best climbing shoes for beginners or what climbing shoes pros wear, look no further.